JohanneJayde/Eagle-Adventures/README.md

 Unity's language that is used is C#, so I coded all of the script files within it.

 #### HTML / CSS
-HTML and CSS were used to format the automated emails that were sent out to EWU faculty confirming their quests have made it into the app and giving them the confirmation code.
+HTML and CSS were used to format the automated emails that were sent out to EWU faculty confirming their quests had made it into the app and giving them the confirmation code.

 #### Google AppScript
-In order to send data from the Google Form to Firebase, I used AppScript to retrieve the form submissions and used a Firebase library to send the data to the Firebase Realtime database that stored all the quest details.
+To send data from the Google Form to Firebase, I used AppScript to retrieve the form submissions and used a Firebase library to send the data to the Firebase Realtime database that stored all the quest details.

 Sending emails was also done using AppScript where I created functions that would send emails out to involved parties when a given quest was submitted.